xeon123/KCNA-notes/3 Containers with Dockers.md

 2. **Chroot (1979)**
     - Introduced in Unix Version 7, enabling process isolation by changing the root directory.
         - Changes the root directory for a process and its children.
-            - Chroot is a process that allows you to change the root directory for a running process and its children, effectively isolating them from the rest of the system.
+            - **chroot is a process that allows you to change the root directory** for a running process and its children, effectively isolating them from the rest of the system.
 This is commonly used in containerization and virtualization technologies.
         - This enabled process and its children can only see the files and directories within the new root directory.
 Prevented to access the files from outside the root directory.
     - Limited by shared resources (e.g., hostname, IP addresses are still visible and accessible).
 Cannot run superuser processes, directories must be `root:root`  owned.
 3. **FreeBSD Jails (2000)**